richchapler/AzureSolutionsDocumentation/docs/wip/DataFactory_GlobalVariables.md

 * Click on '+', then 'Pipeline' in the resulting dropdown
 * In the 'Properties' pop-out, change default name to `GlobalVariable`
 * Create new variable `theVariable` of type string (with no default value)
-* Drag-and-drop a 'Set variable' activity onto the pipeline canvas
+* Drag-and-drop a 'Set Variable' activity onto the pipeline canvas
+  * Configure 'Settings' to set `theVariable` to `Initial Value`

 ## Step 2: Create `GlobalVariable_Child` Pipeline
 This pipeline will receive the variable value, use it, and update it.

 * Create a pipeline and name it `GlobalVariable_Child`
-   - Add a 'Set variable' activity to update the variable value.
-Use the expression '@add(pipeline().parameters.MyParameter, 1)' to increment the value by 1.
+* Drag-and-drop a 'Set variable' activity onto the pipeline canvas
+* Configure 'Settings' to set `theVariable` to `Changed Value`

+## Step 3: Enhance `GlobalVariable` Pipeline

+* Return to the `GlobalVariable` Pipeline
+* Drag-and-drop an 'Execute Pipeline' activity onto the pipeline canvas
+  * Configure 'Settings' to set `Invoked pipeline` to `GlobalVariable_Child`
-   - Add a 'Web activity' to return the updated value.
-Set the 'URL' to 'http://httpbin.org/post', the 'Method' to 'POST', and the 'Body' to '@variables('MyVariable')'.
+* Add an 'Execute pipeline' activity to call the other pipeline.
+Set the 'Pipeline name' to the name of your other pipeline and pass the variable as a parameter.

 3. **Create a Data Flow:**